Deanna Stellato-Dudek: Partnership with Deschamps

-Following the end of her partnership with Bartholomay, Stellato returned to Chicago and continued training by herself while seeking a new partner, later saying, "I called every single coach I’d ever met in my entire life to see if they had anyone available."
+Following the end of her partnership with Bartholomay, Stellato-Dudek returned to Chicago and continued training by herself while seeking a new partner, later saying, "I called every single coach I’d ever met in my entire life to see if they had anyone available."
 Upon learning of Canadian pair skater Maxime Deschamps, she arranged a tryout in Montreal overseen by coach Bruno Marcotte, and they shortly after formed a new partnership.

+The pair considered skating for either the U.S. or Canada.
+They chose to skate for Canada as Deschamps would probably not be able to get U.S. citizenship in time for the 2026 Olympics, but Stellato-Dudek would probably be able to get Canadian citizenship by then.

-Given the difficulty of obtaining Canadian citizenship, Stellato said that her goal was to compete at the 2026 Winter Olympics, joking, "I'm already too old to be doing this, so I can be too old in six years, too.
+Given the difficulty of obtaining Canadian citizenship before 2022, Stellato-Dudek said that her goal was to compete at the 2026 Winter Olympics, joking, "I'm already too old to be doing this, so I can be too old in six years, too.
 So what's the difference?"
 The new partnership first came to public notice when they appeared on the entry list for the Souvenir Georges-Éthier domestic competition.
 Following Marcotte's relocation to Ontario, they were coached by Ian Connolly and later Josée Picard.

 2019–20 season

-Stellato was not initially released to compete internationally by the American federation, so the team appeared only domestically in the 2019–20 season.
-Stellato/Deschamps won the Quebec sectional qualifying event before taking bronze at Skate Canada Challenge to qualify for the 2020 Canadian Championships.
-However, Stellato sustained a hamstring injury in the leadup to the event, hampering their progress.
+Stellato-Dudek was not initially released to compete internationally by the American federation, so the team appeared only domestically in the 2019–20 season.
+Stellato-Dudek/Deschamps won the Quebec sectional qualifying event before taking bronze at Skate Canada Challenge to qualify for the 2020 Canadian Championships.
+However, Stellato-Dudek sustained a hamstring injury in the leadup to the event, hampering their progress.
 They placed sixth in their national championship debut.

 2020–21 season

 With the onset of the COVID-19 pandemic, the international and domestic seasons were largely curtailed.
-Stellato/Deschamps repeated their previous season's sectionals and Challenge results, but the 2021 Canadian Championships were cancelled.
+Stellato-Dudek/Deschamps repeated their previous season's sectionals and Challenge results, but the 2021 Canadian Championships were cancelled.

 2021–22 season

-After securing her release from the USFS, Stellato/Deschamps debuted internationally at the 2021 CS Autumn Classic International, placing fourth, ahead of Bartholomay and his new partner Katie McBeath.
+After securing her release from the USFS, Stellato-Dudek/Deschamps debuted internationally at the 2021 CS Autumn Classic International, placing fourth, ahead of Bartholomay and his new partner Katie McBeath.
 They were given a second Challenger event, the 2021 CS Warsaw Cup, where they finished in sixth place.

 Deschamps contracted COVID-19 in the leadup to the 2022 Canadian Championships, as a result of which they were only able to resume training a week beforehand.
-They won the bronze medal, their first national podium, with Stellato saying, "we feel really happy.
+They won the bronze medal, their first national podium, with Stellato-Dudek saying, "we feel really happy.
 We fought for every element in that program, so we are happy to be here."
-Stellato/Deschamps went on to finish fourth at the 2022 Four Continents Championships.
+Stellato-Dudek/Deschamps went on to finish fourth at the 2022 Four Continents Championships.